Frank Hudson (American football)

 Frank Hudson (1875 - December 24, 1950) was a football player and coach who was a member of the Laguna Pueblo tribe from New Mexico.

-He played college football for the Carlisle Indian Industrial School from 1895 to 1899 and was considered the greatest kicker in the early years of American football.
+He played college football for the Carlisle Indian Industrial School from 1895 to 1899 and was considered one of the greatest kickers in the early years of American football.
 In 1898, he became the first Native American player of the sport to be selected as an All-American.
 He was selected as a first-team All-American by Outing magazine in both 1898 and 1899.

 From 1904 to 1906, he served as an assistant coach of the Carlisle football team, becoming one of the first non-white coaches in college football history.